NguyenQuocThong2603/backend-mongodb/MongoDB.md

 If the query does **not** specify an equality condition on an index prefix that precedes or overlaps with the sort specification, the operation will **not** efficiently use the index.

 ### 6.4 Data Modeling

+#### **Relationships**

+**One to Many:**

+Prefer embedding over referencing for simplicity, or when there is a small number of referenced documents as all related information is kept together.

+Prefer referencing when the associated documents are not always needed with the most often queried documents

+**Many to Many:**

+Prefer embedding for information that is primarily static over time and may profit from duplication

+Prefer referencing over embedding to avoid managing duplication

+#### **Pattern**

+**Attribute Pattern:**

+Problem:

+* Lots of similar fields
+* Want to search across many fields at one
+* Fields present it only a small subset of documents.

+Solution:

+* Break the field/value into a sub-document

+Benefits and Trade-Offs:

+* Easier to index
+* Allow for non-deterministic field names
+* Ability to qualify the relationship of the original field and value